 So, which is the best medicine or combination of medicines?

-- If you are less than 55 years old and are not of black African or Caribbean origin then initial treatment should be with 'A' (an ACE inhibitor, or an angiotensin receptor blocker if an ACE inhibitor causes problems or side-effects).
+- If you are less than 55 years old and are not of black African or Caribbean origin then your doctor may begin treatment with an 'A' (an ACE inhibitor, or an angiotensin receptor blocker if an ACE inhibitor causes problems or side-effects).

-- If you are 55 years or older, or are of black African or Caribbean origin then initial treatment should be with 'C' (a calcium-channel blocker).
+- If you are 55 years or older, or are of black African or Caribbean origin then your doctor may begin treatment with a 'C' (a calcium-channel blocker).

-- Then, if the target blood pressure is not reached, combine 'A' with 'C' (an ACE inhibitor or an angiotensin receptor blocker plus a calcium-channel blocker).
+- Then, if your blood pressure has not reached the target your doctor may combine 'A' with 'C' (an ACE inhibitor or an angiotensin receptor blocker plus a calcium-channel blocker).

-- Then, if target blood pressure is still not reached, combine 'A' with 'C' and 'D' (an ACE inhibitor or an angiotensin receptor blocker, and a calcium-channel blocker, and a diuretic).
+- Then, if your target blood pressure is still not reached, your doctor may combine 'A' with 'C' and 'D' (an ACE inhibitor or an angiotensin receptor blocker, and a calcium-channel blocker, and a diuretic).

-- If a fourth medicine is needed to achieve the target blood pressure, consider adding of one of the following:
+- If a fourth medicine is needed to achieve the target blood pressure, your doctor may add one of the following: